CCMC Child Protection Policy

-CCMC Principal, Shena Shortall, acts as the Designated Person for Child Protection.
+CCMC Principal, Shena Shortall, acts as the Designated Liaison Person for Child Safeguarding.

 Contact Shena Shortall: 021 496 6885 / 087 8695600 / email@example.com

-CCMC Administrator, Nicola O’ Driscoll, acts as the Deputy Designated Person for Child Protection.
+CCMC Office Manager, Nicola O’ Driscoll, acts as the Deputy Designated Liaison Person for Child Safeguarding.

 Contact Nicola O’ Driscoll: 021 496 6885

-It is the responsibility of the Designated Person and the Deputy Designated Person to support and advise staff and children and young persons in CCMC classes about policy and procedures in relation to child protection and to ensure procedures are followed.
-It is also their responsibility to liaise with the Health Service Executive or Gardaí where appropriate.
+It is the responsibility of the Designated Liaison Person and the Deputy Designated Liaison Person to support and advise staff and children and young persons in CCMC classes about policy and procedures in relation to child safeguarding and to ensure procedures are followed.
+It is also their responsibility to liaise with Tusla and/ or Gardaí where appropriate.

 CCMC has a confidential incident file, which will be held in the CCMC office in Coláiste Éamann Rís (See Appendix 2).